 You can search an index, and organize and present search results.
 The API supports partial text matching on string fields.
 Documents and indexes are saved in a separate persistent store optimized for search operations.
 The Search API can index any number of documents.
 However, an index search can find no more than 10,000 matching documents.
-Search Overview (Python) - Google App Engine

-djangoappengine - Django App Engine backends (DB, email, etc.) | All Buttons Pressed Djangoappengine contains all App Engine backends for Django-nonrel, e.g. the database and email backends.
+Induction/Induction.
+Djangoappengine - Django App Engine backends (DB, email, etc.) Djangoappengine contains all App Engine backends for Django-nonrel, e.g. the database and email backends.

 In addition we provide a testapp which contains minimal settings for running Django-nonrel on App Engine.
 Use it as a starting point if you want to use App Engine as your database for Django-nonrel.
 We've also published some details in the Django on App Engine blog post.
-Installation
+Installation.

-PyMongo 1.11 Documentation — PyMongo v1.11 documentation Overview PyMongo is a Python distribution containing tools for working with MongoDB, and is the recommended way to work with MongoDB from Python.
+Bulbflow: a Python Framework for the Graph Era.
+PyMongo 1.11 Documentation — PyMongo v1.11 documentation.
+Overview PyMongo is a Python distribution containing tools for working with MongoDB, and is the recommended way to work with MongoDB from Python.

 It is not an ORM as it doesn’t map existing schemata to Python objects.
 Instead, it lets you define schemata on a higher layer built upon a schema-less storage (key/value or document-oriented).
 You define models as a valuable subset of the whole database and work with only certain parts of existing entities – the parts you need.
-Topics: Author
+Topics: Author.
+Fast, Easy Database Access with Python.

 This article can help you eliminate the drudgery involved in database access, and make your programming time more efficient, by wrapping simple transactions in friendly native Python syntax.
 By making the database emulate regular Python objects, you can remove a source of friction and frustration from your development process.
 Your time spent programming will be more efficient and productive when you can focus on the task at hand, without being constantly sidetracked by unimportant details like where the cursor object is, or whether you need to escape-protect the data in the next query.
 Another benefit of using native syntax is better portability.
 This approach makes it easy for you to change databases without having to rewrite any of your application code.
-Fast, Easy Database Access with Python
+SQLObject.
+SQLAlchemy - The Database Toolkit for Python.
+Modeling Object-Relational Bridge for python.